 With regards to measuring training intensity, there are many methods, both objective and subjective, to measure intensity.
 Examples include:

 - Heart rate tracking

-A discussion on these data collection methods can been found in this paper.
+A discussion on these data collection methods can be found in this paper.

 What is overuse injury?

-Overuse injuries are the results of repetitive stress to the musculoskeletal system without enough time for recover.
+Overuse injuries are the results of repetitive stress to the musculoskeletal system without enough time for recovery.